Ocelot-Social-Community/Ocelot-Social/frontend/README.md

 Testing is done with `vitest` and code style is enforced with `eslint`, `remark-cli` and `stylelint`.

-This projects utilizes `storybook` and `chromatic` to develop, document & test frontend components and `vuepress` for static documentation generation.
+This projects utilizes `storybook` to develop, document & test frontend components and `vuepress` for static documentation generation.

 ## Commands